juju/docs/README.md

  - **clean** Removes temp files and generated docs
  - **serve** Runs a simple Python HTTP server on port 8000, which points at the htmldocs directory - essential for testing!
+ - **todo** Scans the source files for metadata 'TODO' items, and dumps them in a file called 'TODO.txt'